tauri-apps/governance-and-guidance/board-election-2023/Candidates.md

 I believe my skills are best used to strengthen what we do internally.
 Improving the foundations for other contributors to rely on.
 Some areas I would work on if elected for another term:

 - Investing in the new governance model, making sure we use it effectively.
-- A campaign to improve transparancy on all fronts, including a much more visible Board.
+- A campaign to improve transparency on all fronts, including a much more visible Board.
 - Make it significantly easier for the Working Group to submit proposals to the Board.

 A strong internal focus for me personally.
 Of course there is more to discuss, so I'd be happy to keep sharing my opinions and support other initiatives.